 Determining whether or not to inline a method is a difficult compiler decision and depends on the calling context of the method, the processor it is running on and the other optimizations which the compiler considers.
-This decision increases in difficulty in the case of Just-In-Time (JIT) compilation as the potential benefits may be outweighed by increased compilation time.
-So, as with many compiler optimizations, a heuristic typically controls when and to what extent inlining should be applied when compiling a program.
+As with many compiler optimizations, a heuristic typically controls when and to what extent inlining should be applied when compiling a program.
 These heuristics are carefully tuned by compiler experts; a difficult and time-consuming task.
 However, the heuristics are inherently static, hard-coded into the compiler and do not take account changing environment or platform.
-In the case of JikesTMResearch Virtual Machine (Jikes RVM), the compiler considered within this paper, for instance, the same inline heuristic is used for both the Intel and PowerPC architectures.